na-na-hi/renget/archive/sfbf5.md

 \>"Stop. that. right now" they growl
 \>"OKAY BEST FRIEND" shouts Tobi, tail still wagging frantically
 \>"you're not going to give up, are you?"
 Astalos sighs
-\>"A FRIEND NEVER GIVES UP ON A FRIEND!"
+\>"A FRIEND NEVER GIVES UP ON A FRIEND!"%%

 =============================================